Advent of Cyber 2022

 - What is the name of the Registrar for the domain

-- Find the website’s source code (repository) on
+santagift.shop? ⇒NAMECHEAP INC - Find the website’s source code (repository) on

-and open the file containing sensitive credentials.
-Can you find the flag? ⇒THM_OSINT_WORKS
+github.comand open the file containing sensitive credentials.
+Can you find the flag? ⇒THM_OSINT_WORKS - What is the name of the file containing passwords? ⇒

-- What is the name of the QA server associated with the website? ⇒
+config.php - What is the name of the QA server associated with the website? ⇒

-- What is the DB_PASSWORD that is being reused between the QA and PROD environments? ⇒
+qa.santagift.shop - What is the DB_PASSWORD that is being reused between the QA and PROD environments? ⇒

 S@nta2022